sjrawlins/JobSearchScorecard/README.md

 # JobSearchScorecard
-A smart-phone app that guides you in the job-hunt, helping you stay organized, inspired and motivated.
-You log your search tasks, earn points and can even hear words of encouragement, as you proceed down a tested, proven path to landing that next job.
+A smart-phone app that guides you through the job-hunt, helping you stay organized, inspired and motivated.
+As you work your way through the recommended steps, you can log your activities, keep notes, earn points and even hear words of encouragement.

-My goal is to learn `Xamarin Forms` and to publish a **cross-platform** application (i.e. commmon code running on iOS, Android and Windows Phone).

-The search steps are based upon the Wooddale Church's Job Transition Support Group.
+The search steps are based upon the Job Transition Support Group at Wooddale Church in Eden Prairie, Minnesota (jobtransition.net)

 This app was created by Stephen J. Rawlins (call me Steve).
 I am a C# developer living in Minneapolis, Minnesota.